thevickypedia/github-runner-linux/README.md

-# docker-github-runner-linux
+# GitHub Runner Linux

-Repository for building a self-hosted GitHub runner as a ubuntu linux container
+Build a self-hosted GitHub action runner as an Ubuntu linux container

 ### Build